The complex Maxwell stress tensor theorem: The imaginary stress tensor and the reactive strength of orbital momentum. A novel scenery underlying electromagnetic and optical forces: Conclusions

 (2) The emergence of ROM and ILF is associated to the appearance of reactive energy and reactive work, recently remarked in nanoantennas.
 The ILF and ROM play a hindrance role versus the standard RLF, so that a large ROM storage conveys a loss of radiative force, i.e. of RLF, and vice-versa.
 This is illustrated with examples and makes the ROM and ILF indirectly observable.

+\rr It is quite interesting that the electric and magnetic canonical momenta are the quantities characterizing the force ``reactance" constituted by the ROM, in analogy with the electric and magnetic energies defining the reactive energy.
+This fact emphasizes the capital role \cite{bliokh1} of the canonical momentum in the radiation pressure. \bb

-(3) The axamples show that, in absence of body losses, the internal ROM contribution to the ILF is dominant versus that of the IMST (i.e. external ROM).
-However, absorption diminish the interior field energy and hence the internal ROM, so that although near resonant (e.g. plasmon) wavelengths, all reactive quantities are enhanced, the resulting resonant near-field ILF becomes not so much a hurdle to the resonant "radiated" force RLF.
+(3) Our results show that, in absence of body losses, the internal ROM contribution to the ILF is dominant versus that of the IMST (i.e. external ROM).
+However, absorption diminish the interior field energy and hence the internal ROM, so that although near resonant (e.g. plasmon) wavelengths, all reactive quantities are enhanced, the resulting resonant near-field ILF becomes not so much a hurdle to the resonant ``radiated'' force RLF.

 (4) The picture illustrated in this work is paradigmatic to the complementary roles of ROM (and ILF) and the time-averaged force, completing the whole picture of the optical force emergence.
 As the RLF is characterized by the flow RMST across a far-zone surface sphere, and it is independent of its radius, (in analogy with the efficiency of power radiated into the far-field), the stored ROM, and its associated ILF, are characterized by the flow IMST across a near-field sphere that surrounds the body distribution of charges and currents.
-Therefore, the ROM acts as a "reactance" force on the body.
+Therefore, the ROM acts as a ``reactance'' force on the body.

-(4) Associated to these dynamic concepts, and to the role of sources in the definition of the real and imaginary field (i.e. Poynting) momenta, is the characterization of the RLF by the imaginary orbital and spin momenta, and of the ILF by what we introduce as the reactive strength of Poynting momentum.
+(5) Associated with these dynamic concepts, and with the role of sources in the definition of the real and imaginary field (i.e. Poynting) momenta, is the characterization of the RLF by the imaginary orbital and spin momenta, and of the ILF by what we introduce as the reactive strength of Poynting momentum.

+\rr (6) While the CMST theorem, and hence the reactive force, of general arbitrary time-dependent light waves is affected by the choice of field momentum in the context of the Minkowski-Abraham debate, we have demonstrated that in the case of time-harmonic fields, this choice has no effect neither in the reactive force nor in the ROM, and like the RMST, the IMST is that of Minkowski. \bb

-Given the recent advances in optical manipulation at the nanoscale, increasing knowledge on the details of the generation and control of electromagnetic and optical forces is continuously required.
+Given the recent advances in optical manipulation at the nanoscale, increasing knowledge on the details of the generation and control of electromagnetic optical forces is continuously required.
 Hence these long time uncovered reactive dynamic quantities should be relevant in practice.

-So we believe that the scenario established in this study will serve for further methods of optical manipulation control.
+\rr Like in the design of RF antennas and nanoantennas the radiation efficiency is increased by diminishing the reactive power and reactive work, in the context of optical manipulation one may act on the ROM and ILF in order to optimize the time-averaged optical force.
+So the scenario established in this study contains a novel tool to handle the mechanical action of light on matter.